Iron & Silk (film)

-Iron & Silk is a 1990 Canadian action comedy-drama based on the eponymous book by American writer Mark Salzman.
+Iron & Silk is a 1990 American action comedy-drama based on the eponymous book by American writer Mark Salzman.
 It details his journey to China after college to study Chinese wu shu, better known in the west as kung fu, and to teach English.
 Though not trained as an actor, Salzman starred as himself, as did Pan Qingfu, who claimed no one else could portray him on film.
 Salzman's experiences occurred in Changsha, Hunan, though the film was shot in Hangzhou, Zhejiang.
 The film was directed by Shirley Sun, and was the editorial debut for Geraldine Peroni.

 Plot

 Mark Franklin arrives in Hangzhou, China to teach Chinese teachers the English language.
 He learns the refinements of correct behavior among Chinese people, makes friends with his pupils, falls in love with the young doctor Ming, learns wushu (Chinese martial arts) from the famous teacher Pan... but also learns about political repression, especially when he's forbidden contact with some of his friends.